grafana/tempo/docs/tempo/website/cli/_index.md

 ## Backend options

-Tempo CLI connects directly to the storage backend for some commands, meaning it requires the ability to read from S3, GCS, or file-system storage.
+Tempo CLI connects directly to the storage backend for some commands, meaning that it requires the ability to read from S3, GCS, or file-system storage.
 The backend can be configured in a few ways:

-* Load an existing tempo config file using `--config-file` (`-c`) option.
+* Load an existing tempo configuration file using the `--config-file` (`-c`) option.
 This is the recommended option for frequent usage.
-See [Configuration](../configuration/) documentation for more information.
+Refer to [Configuration](../configuration/) documentation for more information.
-* Specify the individual settings:
+* Specify individual settings:
-    * `--backend <value>` The storage backend type, one of `s3`, `gcs`, `local`
+    * `--backend <value>` The storage backend type, one of `s3`, `gcs`, and `local`.
     * `--bucket <value>` The bucket name.
-The meaning of this value is backend specific.
-See configuration documentation for more information.
+The meaning of this value is backend-specific.
+Refer to [Configuration](../configuration/) documentation for more information.
     * `--s3-endpoint <value>` The S3 API endpoint (i.e. s3.dualstack.us-east-2.amazonaws.com).
     * `--s3-user <value>`, `--s3-password <value>` The S3 user name and password (or access key and secret key).
-Optional, tempo-cli supports the same authentication mechanisms as tempo.
+Optional, as Tempo CLI supports the same authentication mechanisms as Tempo.
 See [S3 permissions documentation](../configuration/s3/#permissions) for more information.

 Each option applies only to the command in which it is used.
 For example, `--backend <value>` does not permanently change where Tempo stores data.
 It only changes it for command in which you apply the option.